 Over the years, we have really made the most when it comes to celebrating Easter.
 It’s a big deal in SO many different ways.
 It’s probably the one year too that I go all out in the crafts, decorating the house, and the fun baking weekends.
 We always have a mini Easter egg hunt too.

-The last two years for Easter we have spent with Mr P family in Ireland.
+In the past we have spent Easter with Mr P’s family in Ireland.
 It’s such a lovely part of the world to visit and so blessed we get to experience it like a local.
 We visit castles, walk the fields, shop at the mini markets, and all the cousins catch up.
 I love just shutting down from work a bit and spending so much time with the family outdoors.
 There is always something to do or somewhere to go explore together.

 As you can see, I am a big fan of Easter times for some many reasons and this year I really have added a whole other reason to fall in love with this holiday – My Ultimate Easter Egg Cake doesn’t just have everything I can think of that is associated with treats and Easter but it was so pretty I didn’t want to actually eat it too.
 Think Cadbury Creme Eggs, Mini Eggs, Rice Krispy Treats, Buttercream frosting, Sprinkles.
 It has everything!